FromAbbys/FromAbbys/README.md

 ### Hi there 👋 I'm Vinicius, but you also can call me Abby.
 I'm rust and CyberSecurity Student lover.

-- I really like studying
+- I really enjoy studying
 - Like creating tools and malwares
 - Mostly cybersecurity stuff but some personal projects too
 - I have graduated in cybersecurity and for now am studying only.